 When pain is localized, as in some neuropathic pain or pain from Shingles, the use of topic applications that are herbal-only or combine herbs with NSAIDs can be very effective.
 The benefit of topic use is the reduced effect on systemic oral use of NSAIDS and targeted effect on pain.
 The Topical application of capsaicin is beneficial for localized muscular, joint, or scar pain.
 Capsaicin is the active component of cayenne pepper (Capsicum frutscens) and it stimulates and then blocks pain.
 One can obtain a specially compounded gel at a compounding pharmacy.

 Compounding Pharmacists can also formulate topical creams or gels that contain compounds like ketaprofen (NSAID), ketamine, and capsaicin for neurological pain or for treatment of pain due to fibromyalgia.

 There are many commercial and homemade options to help the body reduce inflammation which causes pain and depression.
 Work with a clinician specializing in these natural approaches to reduce negative side effects for long-term relief and recovery.
-I explore many of these options and more, in my books Nutrition Essentials for Mental Health and Rhythms of Recovery: Trauma Nature and the Body.
+I explore many of these options and more, in my books Nutrition Essentials for Mental Health and Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma

 Bally Michèle, Dendukuri Nandini, Rich Benjamin, Nadeau Lyne, Helin-Salmivaara Arja, Garbe Edeltraut et al. (2017) Risk of acute myocardial infarction with NSAIDs in real world use: bayesian meta-analysis of individual patient data BMJ 2017; 357:j 1909